 第一章History of Izumo, Chapter 1

-Is it Myth or a real story?
+A myth or a real story?

-Besides the Kojidani ruins, you can also learn more about the history of the Yayoi period by visiting “Izumo Yayoinomori Museum", and you can find out more about Izumo in ancient times by visiting “Museum of Ancient Izumo” which is close to the Izumo Taisha Grand Shrine.
+Besides the Kojidani ruins, you can also learn more about the history of the Yayoi period by visiting the Izumo Yayoi no Mori Museum, and more about ancient Izumo by visiting the Shimane Museum of Ancient Izumo, which is close to Izumo Taisha Grand Shrine.

-Shimane Museum of Ancient IzumoThe Museum near the Izumo Taisha Grand Shrine lets you experience firsthand the world of Myths.
+Shimane Museum of Ancient IzumoThis museum near Izumo Taisha Grand Shrine lets you experience firsthand the world of mythology.

 Shimane Museum of Ancient Izumo

-As a Sue ware of the Kofun period was found in 1983, the excavations investigation was started.
-During the investigation between 1984 and 1985, 358 bronze swords, 6 Dotaku and 16 bronze spearheads were excavated.
+Excavation of this site began after sue ware from the Kofun period was found in 1983.
+During the investigation (which took place in 1984-1985), 358 bronze swords, 6 dotaku and 16 bronze spearheads were excavated.
 The bronze swords, dotaku and bronze spearheads were known collectively as the “Shimane Kojindani Ruin Artifacts,” and were all declared national treasures in 1998.

-Presently, the artifacts are put on a regular exhibit at the "Shimane Museum of Ancient Izumo", which was opened in March 2007 at Taishacho Kizukihigashi, Izumo-shi, Shimane.
+Presently, the artifacts discovered at this site are featured in the permanent exhibit at the Shimane Museum of Ancient Izumo, which was opened in March 2007 at Taisha-cho Kizukihigashi, Izumo-shi, Shimane.

-This museum holds the two functions of introducing every ruin within the city as a "guidance facility" such as the nearby nationally designated historic site "Nishidani Tombs”, and "Archaeological Center” as a center for excavation investigations within the city.
+This museum serves two purposes, not only as a guidance facility presenting every ruin within the city (such as the nearby nationally designated historic site Nishidani Tumulus), but also as an archaeological center for cultural properties excavated in investigations within the city.

-From the grandiose atmosphere of Izumo Taisha Grand Shrine, you can feel both of the existence of "Great King of the Land” (Okuninushi no Okami) and the generosity of the gods of the luck and wealth.
+From the grandiose atmosphere of Izumo Taisha Grand Shrine, you can feel both of the existence of Great King of the Land (Okuninushi no Okami) and his generosity as the god of luck and wealth.

 Uzu pillar (Uzubashira)

-Main shrine of the Izumo Taisha Grand Shrine
+Main shrine of Izumo Taisha Grand Shrine

-Izumo Taisha Grand Shrine Narabi-ni-Shingozu
+Izumo Taisha Grand Shrine – Narabi-ni-Shingozu

-The big building to the left side of the Grand Shrine is the house of Izumo-no-kuni-no-miyatsuko, and besides this, there are a variety of buildings such as buildings of digging pillar or buildings surrounding fences drawn which are well distinguished in illustrating.
-To the south side of the temple, you can see a rice field extending in the east-west, where rice is cut, and to the right appears 2 or 3 objects which appear to be small puddles.
+The big building to the left side of the grand shrine is the house of the regional administrator of Izumo, and besides this, there are a variety of buildings illustrated separately, such as buildings made of pillars sunk into the ground, and buildings surrounding the shrine’s fence.
+To the south side of the shrine grounds, you can see a harvested rice field extending from east to west, and to the right are 2 or 3 objects which appear to be small puddles.
 This is a pond called Hishineike, which disappeared about 400 years ago, due to the development of new rice fields.
 On the southern side dunes, you can see deer with antlers.
 Deer still roam wild on Mt.
 Kitayama behind the Grand Shrine.

 Inasa no Hama Beach

-A shoreline mentioned in Japanese myths.
-It is said that the messengers of Takama-ga-hara stuck their swords on this beach and negotiated with Okuninushi no Okami in the Myth of handing over the country.
-It is written in “Izumo Fudoki” that Sono no Nagahama stretching from this place to the South became the rope described in the Kunibuki legend (pulling together the land).
-Bentenjima seems to float on the beach and complements the coastal landscape.
+A shoreline featured in Japanese mythology.
+It is said that the messengers of heaven stuck their swords on this beach and negotiated with Okuninushi no Okami in the Kuniyuzuri myth (transfer of the land).
+It is written in Izumo no Kuni Fudoki that Sono no Nagahama, which extends to the south from here, became the rope described in the Kunibuki legend (pulling together the land).
+Bentenjima seems to float on the beach, complementing the coastal landscape.

 Every year, there is a festival to celebrate the welcoming of the gods on the 10th day of the 10th month of the lunar calendar.
-It is a ritual that welcomes the fiery fire to the coast of the Sea of Japan at Inasa no Hama Beach” and welcomes the dragons and snakes (sea snake) as part of a messenger of the gods.
+It is a ritual that takes place nearby Izumo Taisha Grand Shrine on the coast of the Sea of Japan at Inasa no Hama Beach, where ritual fires are lit and dragons and sea snakes are welcomed as messenger of the gods.

-It is also told that during this debate the gods decide the fate of man and women to be bound together.
-By the way, the debate takes place at "Ue no Miya", located on the way to Inasa no Hama Beach.
-The people living here keep the practice of making no noise that would disturb the debate, restraining themselves to live quietly.
+It is also said that during this meeting, the gods decide the fates of men and women who are destined to be together.
+This meeting takes place at Ue no Miya, located on the way to Inasa no Hama Beach.
+The people living here keep the practice of making no noise that would disturb the meeting, restraining themselves to live quietly during this time.

-In 2005, it was registered to the International Wetland Convention “Ramsar Convention" aimed at conserving wetlands.
-It's one of one hundred scenic spots representing Japan.
-It is said to have been formed 10,000 years ago, and it is a beautiful lake deeply close to the land of Izumo.
+In 2005, it was registered to the International Wetland Convention “Ramsar Convention,” aimed at conserving wetlands.
+It's one of the one hundred scenic spots representing Japan.
+It is said to have been formed 10,000 years ago, and it is a beautiful lake with a deep connection to the land of Izumo.
 Lake Shinji in the late afternoon was also chosen as one of best 100 sunsets of Japan and the beauty of the clouds, sky and lake together was a subject of fascination for many literary artists, such as Koizumi Yakumo.

-A rocky wall of 100 to 200 m tall stands for about 2 km along the clear stream of the Kobe River.
-It was made by erosion and weathering caused by the river, and on the left bank there is a stunning rocky formation such as “Candle Rock.”
+A rocky cliff face soars to about 100 to 200 m tall for about 2 km along the clear stream of the Kandogawa River.
+It was made by the erosion and weathering of the river, and on the left bank there are stunning rock formations such as “Candle Rock.”
 The weathering of rocks is intense, with cracks and fissures added by the erosion of rainwater, and many small valleys developing, making the terrain complicated.
 It was designated as a national scenic spot/natural monument in 1927, and became a prefectural natural park in 1964.

 Tachikuesan Reikoji Temple

-Mentioned in Izumo no Kuni Fudoki, the gateway to the land of the dead is said to be in the caverns of the Inome Beach.
-In this cave there have been discovered countless artifacts telling the story of the life and burial of the people from the Jomon period to the Kofun period.
+Mentioned in Izumo no Kuni Fudoki, the gateway to the land of the dead is said to be in the caverns of the Inome Shore.
+In these caverns, countless artifacts there have been discovered that tell the story of the lives and burial rituals of people from the Jomon period (14,000 - 300 BCE) to the Kofun period (300-538).

-The Usagi area is a district facing the Sea of Japan beyond the pass from Izumo Taisha Grand Shrine.
-It consists of "Udo" and "Sagiura ", and in "Izumo Fudoki", it is named as Utahohama and Sagihama.
-It is a small port town of Shimane Peninsula, surrounded by the sea and the mountains, you will surely feel at ease.
+The Usagi District is a region facing the Sea of Japan beyond the mountain pass from Izumo Taisha Grand Shrine.
+It consists of the neighborhoods Udo and Sagiura, which are called Utahohama and Sagihama in Izumo no Kuni Fudoki.
+It is a small port town of the Shimane peninsula surrounded by the sea and the mountains, where you will surely feel at ease.